oeo/bolt/readme.md

   - note: this is ported to other language libraries like webasm for browsers and node.js for non-web node applications. examples are provided for each.

 ## @todo
-- `wallet/`: contains different wallets for the project
+- `wallet/`: contains different wallets for the project.
-  - [ ] `browser-extension/`: browser extension wallet
+  - [ ] `browser-extension/`: browser extension wallet.
-- `web/`: contains all web projects
+- `web/`: contains all web projects.
   - [ ] `explorer/`: contains a react-based block explorer.
   - [ ] `homepage/`: contains the homepage for bolt.